RchGrav/PongClock/README.md

 - Displays the current time using a Pong-style game interface
 - The player scores represent the hours and minutes of the current time
-- Authentic player logic simulates realistic paddle movement, creating an engaging gameplay experience
+- Authentic player logic simulates realistic paddle movement
-- The speed of the ball increases with each paddle impact, leading to a dynamic and captivating game of Pong that's hard to take your eyes off of
+- The speed of the ball increases with each paddle impact
 - Responsive design that adapts to different screen sizes
 - Minimal and intuitive user interface
 - Sound effects for a more immersive experience